IRC channel logs

-<luis-felipe>vivien: Another thing is that when the origin is not a git repository, sometimes (or almost always?) the test suites are not even included, so the test phase fails.
+<luis-felipe>vivien: I haven't tried your patches, but one thing that have helped me deal with test errors is changing the test phase to run the test as indicated by each project. <luis-felipe>vivien: Another thing is that when the origin is not a git repository, sometimes (or almost always?) the test suites are not even included, so the test phase fails.

 ***NoClu_ is now known as NoClu